 - 1 Tablespoon xanthan gum

-- ½ cup milk powder or ½ cup coconut milk powder (for dairy-free)
+- 1/2 cup milk powder for dairy-free use 1/2 cup coconut milk powder

 - 1 package of active rise yeast